KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 # **Registration bug:**
-A bug was discovered when registering a new user to the site, relating to both the register view function and the user_favourites array.
+A bug was discovered when registering a new user to the site, relating to both the register view and the user_favourites array.

 ![Register Error](static/images/TESTING/Bugs/user-fave-array-bug-on-register.png)

 After reviewing the 'User' collection on MongoDB, it was noted that newly created users being inserted into the collection did not have a 'user_favourites' array.
 To rectify this issue, the register view needed to be refactored.
 Prior to this, the register function inserted a dictionary object 'register' into the database, inserting the username and password.

+**Note:** The 'register' dictionary was renamed to 'registry' at a later point of development to resolve a Pylint warning.

 ![Original register code](static/images/TESTING/Bugs/original-register-f.png)